Cla-d/phase-1-project/README.md

 Link https://cdn.jsdelivr.net/npm/remixicon@2.5.0/fonts/remixicon.css for icons

-# Website name
-Cocktail Paradise
-======= #Cockttail Paradise ##By Claris Wairimu Njoga

 # Description
  The above project is a web application for selling cocktails online.

 # FEATURES
 As a user you are able to get access to online and remote cocktail store.
-A cklick on the sign up for our news letter button leads to a page that a;;ows website visitors to sign up for a newsletter.
+A click on the sign up for our news letter button leads to a page that a;;ows website visitors to sign up for a newsletter.
 A user can also serach for a cocktail on the search bar.
-# REQUIREMENTS
-Access to internet so as to get to the website to be able to use it
-# TECHNOLOGY USED
-HTML-used to develop the web structure of the store.
-CSS- used to style the layout page.
-JavaScript-used for functionality of the website.
+Different cocktails are displayed using cards

 # Authors info https://github.com/Cla-d